 - Pro Tools included with your buy are Focusrite Creative Pack, Softube Time and Tone Bundle, XLN Addictive Keys Virtual Instrument, and Nugen Audio Monofilter Elements Plugin.

-This compact interface offers you 24-bit audio at rates of up to 48khz, plus a mic preamp that runs on phantom power.
+This compact audio interface offers you 24-bit audio at rates of up to 48khz, plus a mic preamp that runs on phantom power.

 The internal mic is not chintzy by any means and offers a clean sound.
-This is a professional interface that can fit in your pocket.
+This is a professional audio interface that can fit in your pocket.

 - 2 in and 2 out Audio Interface complete with built-in mic